x

 August 13, 2021

-Vivitrol is one of three medications approved by the U.S. Food and Drug Administration (FDA) for alcohol use disorder.
-Vivitrol is an injectable form of extended-release naltrexone administered intramuscularly into the buttocks by a healthcare provider once a month in a clinical setting.
+Vivitrol is one of three medications approved by the U.S. Food and Drug Administration (FDA) to treat alcohol use disorder.
+Vivitrol is an injectable form of extended-release naltrexone prescribed for MAT (medication-assisted treatment).
+It is administered intramuscularly into the buttocks by a healthcare provider once a month in a clinical setting.
 Vivitrol is a non-addictive and non-narcotic prescription medication with a low risk of misuse and dependence.
 Vivitrol is used as part of a comprehensive treatment program to help reduce the risk of relapse and maintain abstinence while in recovery.

-Vivitrol, as a medication for addiction treatment (MAT), takes time as it doesn’t instantly reduce cravings for alcohol.
-Therefore, it’s critical not to miss any Vivitrol shots to gain the full benefits of this medication.
+Vivitrol doesn’t instantly reduce cravings for alcohol; it takes time for it to produce effects.
+Therefore, it’s critical not to miss any Vivitrol shots when pursuing treatment for AUD to gain the full benefits of this medication.
 Missing a scheduled injection can dramatically impair the effectiveness of the next dose.

-Vivitrol is most effective when used in conjunction with other elements of a comprehensive addiction treatment program to help individuals in recovery decrease the risk of relapse, reduce cravings, and maintain long-term abstinence.
+Vivitrol is most effective when used in conjunction with other elements of a MAT program to help individuals in recovery decrease the risk of relapse, reduce cravings, and maintain long-term abstinence.

 Potential Side Effects of Vivitrol